Housewives' Holiday: Reception

 The reception for the series was excellent, garnering peak points of 23.4%.
 This serial is the highest rated drama series for 2009.

 The three lead actresses of the show - Ann Kok, Hong Huifang and Xiang Yun have gained much audience applause for their wonderful performance.
 Ann Kok was deemed by the viewing audience as putting up the best performance and having the most breakthrough.

-Awards & Nominations
+Awards and nominations

 Star Awards 2010

 Housewives' Holiday garnered 5 nominations in the Star Awards 2010 but only won the Highest Rated Drama Series award.
 The other dramas nominated for Best Drama Series Reunion Dinner, Daddy at Home, Together and Perfect Cut 2.